mmistakes/minimal-mistakes/_drafts/fs2.md

 case class DatabaseConnection(connection: String) extends AnyVal
 ```

-We will use the `DatabaseConnection` as the resource that we want to acquire and release through the bracket pattern.
+We will use the `DatabaseConnection` as the resource we want to acquire and release through the bracket pattern.
 Then, the acquiring and releasing function:

 ```scala
 val acquire = IO {